aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 Using the [Background](https://reference.aspose.com/slides/nodejs-java/aspose.slides/baseslide/#getBackground--) property from the [BaseSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/baseslide/) class, you can get the effective value for a slide background.

-This Javascript code shows you how to get a slide's effective background value:
+This JavaScript code shows you how to get a slide's effective background value:

 ```javascript
 // Creates an instance of the Presentation class